samarthtambad/heuristic-problem-solving/README.md

 # Heuristic Problem Solving
-A collection of NP hard problems and my solutions to those problems using heuristic algorithms.
+A collection of problems (some NP-hard) and my solutions to those problems using heuristic algorithms.

 ## Problems
 1. [Expanding Nim](expanding-nim/README.md)